NukingDragons/SharpGPOAbuse/README.md

 # SharpGPOAbuse
 SharpGPOAbuse is a .NET application written in C# that can be used to take advantage of a user's edit rights on a Group Policy Object (GPO) in order to compromise the objects that are controlled by that GPO.

+This fork implements more options for GPO abuse, including modifying the registry

 More details can be found at the following blog post: [https://labs.mwrinfosecurity.com/tools/sharpgpoabuse](https://labs.mwrinfosecurity.com/tools/sharpgpoabuse)

 ## Compile Instructions ##